neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/get-involved/gsoc/projects_2025/ethology.md

 If you are interested in any of these projects, get in touch!
 Feel free to open a new topic on [Zulip](https://neuroinformatics.zulipchat.com/#narrow/channel/483869-Ethology) and tag the potential mentors.

+Our working language is English, but our mentors for these projects also speak Spanish.

 :::{dropdown} {fas}`video;sd-text-primary` Support for any-point trackers in `ethology`